carpentries-incubator/scons-novice/learners/reference.md

 List comprehensions:

 Python has a [list comprehension][list-comprehension] feature for constructing lists.
-In combination with the [pathlib][pathlib] OS agnostic path manipulation can be performed on lists of files.
+In combination with the [pathlib][pathlib] module, OS agnostic path manipulation can be performed on lists of files.

 ```python
 import pathlib